This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 When to plant winter crops zone 6?

-As autumn leaves dance to the ground, plant your winter crops in Zone 6 during late summer to early fall.
-You’ll want to sow 8-10 weeks before your first frost date.
+Plant your winter crops in late summer, about 8-10 weeks before your area’s first frost date.

 What is the best winter cover crop for zone 6a?